-Rensimer and Associates is one of only two practices and about 9 facilities in Harris County where human rabies immune globulin(HRIG) and rabies vaccine, and the expertise to appropriately consider their use post-exposure to a rabid animal or pre-exposure (occupational and travel), are available.
-Medical insurance payors are increasingly denying payment for these services provided through hospital emergency rooms (and so hospitals are getting out of this business) because of the extreme charges for any ER visit and they do not consider this situation a legitimate medical emergency.
-Rabies immunization is a medical “urgency.”
+Rensimer and Associates is one of only two medical practices and about 9 facilities in Harris County where human rabies immune globulin(HRIG) and rabies vaccine, and the expertise to appropriately consider their use post-exposure to a possibly rabid animal or pre-exposure (occupational and travel), are available.
+Medical insurance payors are increasingly challenging payment for these services provided through hospital emergency rooms (and so hospitals are getting out of this business) because of the extreme charges for any ER visit and they do not consider this situation a legitimate medical emergency.
+Rabies immunization is a medical “urgency”, unless the animal contact is on the face or neck.

-These treatment materials are stocked here and our organization is trained to operationally expedite their application, including evaluating to what extent medical insurers will cover their expense.
-Because we daily immunize to rabies (80 – 100 individuals/year), it is highly unlikely an insurer will decline or otherwise contend with our position on the medical necessity of rabies immunization.
+These treatment materials are stocked here and our organization is trained to operationally expedite their application, including evaluating to what extent medical insurers will cover their expense and what will be the patient’s financial obligation.
+Because we daily immunize to rabies (hundreds of individuals/year), it is highly unlikely an insurer will decline or otherwise contend with our position on the medical necessity of rabies immunization.

 WHAT IS RABIES?